 Skills observed

-The General Engineering curriculum from Centrale Lyon includes five essential skills, developed in collaboration with experts from the business world.
+The general engineering training from Centrale Lyon includes five essential skills, developed in collaboration with experts from the business world.
 This reference system is common to all the schools in the Centrale Schools Group.

 • Emerge and innovate